 PIN Chocolate Orange Oat Squares ->

-How to make these Easy Chocolate Oat Bars ->
+How to make these Easy Chocolate Orange Bars ->

 This post may contain affiliate links.
 As an Amazon Affiliate, I may earn a small commission, at absolutely no cost to you, for purchases you may make of items linked from this site.

-Things you might need to make Chocolate Oat Squares with Orange Marmalade:
+Things you might need to make this recipe:

 Kitchen Scale– I don’t bake without it, because it’s often much easier to use instead of measuring cups and spoons, because I can weigh ingredients to the gram, tare, and then weigh the next ingredients.
 I think it’s best to choose one that will accommodate whatever bowl you use most often.

 Mixing Bowl – since this recipe doesn’t require an electric mixer, you can use a bowl similar to these awesome OXO Bowls.

 8×8 Pan – I love all of my USA Pan baking pans.
 They’re non-stick and so easy to keep clean!